Stages SB20 Review: Quiet, Solid, and Maintenance-Free

 What convinced you to buy Stages SB20 and not one of its alternatives?

-The main priority for me was the quiet operation, allowing me to train indoors without causing too much noise to the family.
-On top of that, the standard 2-year warranty on most parts of the bike and the 10-year warranty on the frame.
+My main priority was the quiet operation, allowing me to train indoors without causing too much noise to the family.
+On top of that, there is a standard 2-year warranty on most parts of the bike and a 10-year warranty on the frame.
 I looked at the KICKR as my prime choice, but its noisiness and market feedback across the forums led me to look at the SB20.

 How long did it take you to build it?

-About an hour from unpacking it – the instructions were pretty clear and concise.
-However, it’s delivered in a very heavy box, so I recommend asking a friend for help!
+It took about an hour to unpack.
+The instructions were pretty clear and concise.
+However, it’s delivered in a heavy box, so I recommend asking a friend for help!

 How often do you use it?